wso2/kubernetes-is/pattern-1/README.md

 kubectl create -f is-service.yaml kubectl create -f is-deployment.yaml
 ```
-Note- In addition to the config maps mentioned in is-deployment.yaml.
-Two other config maps can be used to copy the
-relevant configuration files to `<IS_Home>` and `<IS_Home>/repository/conf/security`.

-Those config maps should be mounted to paths `/home/wso2user/wso2is-5.5.0-conf/home` and  `/home/wso2user/wso2is-5.5
-.0-conf/conf-security` respectively.

 Due to known [issue](https://github.com/wso2/kubernetes-is/issues/7), after deploying 1st node, scale up the
 deployment to two nodes using following,